March 11, 2022

-The web app description tab offers a premium feature that enables description campaigns.
+The web app description tab offers a premium feature that enables Description Campaigns.
 A description campaign allows you to add text (including URLs) to all your video descriptions simultaneously.
 All URLs in the campaign are shortened with vid.io so that you can monitor click-through rates and performance.
 Use description campaigns to promote new videos, encourage users to subscribe, and drive traffic to your website and social profiles.

 VidIQ is an excellent all-in-one YouTube tool with a myriad of benefits.
 However, compared to its main rival, TubeBuddy, it’s missing a few capabilities.

 VidIQ is one of the best YouTube creator tools on the market.
-It’s packed with an extensive range of features that support the most critical areas of channel development and video optimization.
+It’s packed with an extensive range of features to support the most critical areas of channel development and video optimization.
 It also regularly adds new features to its lineup.
 Although its Chrome browser extension is much better than its web software, both applications are user-friendly and valuable.

 Ultimately, VidIQ should be on your shortlist of creator tools to help you succeed on YouTube.
 Its Scorecard is too valuable not to have by your side.
+The many video scores and ratings across both its apps enlighten and motivate creators to improve their activities.
 The real-time status bar, overlays, and alerts will keep you informed.
 Its milestone tracker will ensure you’re moving in the right direction and accomplishing your goals.